nmattela/sapiens_terrain_variations/README.md

+(Please note that this mod is very alpha, and may break your world now, or in future updates)

 Adds new terrain variations and biomes to the vanilla game.

 This mod changes 50% of all the vanilla terrain with custom biomes, including: